Employee Spotlight: Mandi BenderJanuary 15, 2020

 Being in the office can harness vibrant energy that makes it easy to collaborate, but it can also decrease employee productivity.
 Everyone has their list of tasks they intend to accomplish, but often get distracted or interrupted with questions and comments.

 Empower your team to get more done in less time.
 Coffee shop?
 Grandma’s house?
 Give them the flexibility to do their best work when it makes sense.

 While working off-site has its advantages, it can hinder team collaboration.
 In every business, things sometimes get siloed or stuck with one person.
 While that person may be the best fit for the project, a fresh perspective or idea can help get them out of a rut.
 Foster collaboration.
-Hold a weekly thinktank session.
-Effective and stimulating collaboration amongst team members, leadership and clients can create effective results that are faster and within budget.
+Hold a weekly think tank session.
+Effective and stimulating collaboration amongst team members, leadership and clients can forge measurable results, faster and within budget.

 Take advantage of tools and technology.

 It’s 2020.
 Automation is here and technology is constantly being developed to help companies work smarter, not harder.
 Fire up your search engine and see what tools or platforms can help automate or streamline an element of your business.
 From human resources and onboarding to social media management, we guarantee there is an intuitive tool to fit any business need.